 - Call the Samaritans on freephone 116 123, they’re open 24 hours.

 - Contact your GP or the out of hours team and ask for an emergency appointment.

 - Call NHS 111

 If you are having suicidal thoughts, it can really help to talk through those feelings with a trained therapist or counsellor who can help you to come to terms with them.
-Email [email protected] or call 020 8673 4545 and our team of receptionists will be able to help you find you the right therapist for you.
+Email [email protected] or call 020 8673 4545 and our Front of House team will be able to help you find the right therapist for you.